History of the Open Access Movement:

 Paywall: A paywall is a virtual "wall" behind which journal articles exist that someone must pay a fee to access.
 For researchers affiliated with an academic or research institution, this fee is often paid for by the institution in a subscription-based model.

-Pre-Print: A draft of an academic article before being submitted for peer review.
-Typically, the version first submitted to a journal.
+Pre-Print: A draft of an academic article as submitted for peer review.

 Post-Print: The final draft of an academic article after peer review but before copy-editing.